PDXPythonPirates/pythonpirates.org/content/next-week-goals.md

 weight: 20
 ---

-# **Goals for Tuesday the 7th:** #
+# **Goals for Tuesday the 14th:** #
 ---
 <!-- UL -->
-  * Get started on Project 1
+  * Keep working on Project 1
     *  [Project 1 details](https://docs.cs50.net/web/2018/x/projects/1/project1.html)
-  * Watch Lecture 3
+  * If you haven't yet, watch up to Lecture 3
     * [Lecture 3 on youtube](https://www.youtube.com/watch?v=Eda-NmcE5mQ)
-  * Think about ways to contribute to pythonpirates.org by adding content, links, or resources
+  * Ask questions on Slack about Flask or any other challenges that arise

 ---
 #### Topics we are learning about right now in this Meetup: Git, Git Bash, GitHub, Flask, HTML, CSS, Sass, Python, Web Apps, Bootstrap, Hugo, SQL... ####